freebasic/fbc/FreeBASIC/readme.txt

       GNU binutils.
 The compiler is written in 100% FreeBASIC code (that's it, FreeBASIC compiles itself.), what makes it simple to be bootstrapped as it doesn't depend on non-portable tools.

+  o Multi-threading:

+     - The run-time library comes in single- and multi-threaded versions, so the mutexes/locks are only used if the MT version is selected.

+     - The MT version is automatically select when thread functions like CreateThread are used.
+It can also be selected manually, passing the -mt option when compiling.

   o Unicode support: